Wemino/EchoPatch/README.md

 - **FPS Drop Fix**: Stops the game from initializing all HID devices as a controller to prevent framerate drops over time, rather than intercepting the call as in other fixes.
 - **Input Lag Fix**: Disables the `SetWindowsHookEx` call to reduce input lag and improve responsiveness.

-## Fix Keyboard Input Initialization
-Corrects key mapping on non-English systems to prevent “[unassigned]” entries in controls mapping.

-## Widescreen Resolution Support for Extraction Point
-Removes 4:3 restriction so all widescreen resolutions are available.

-## LAA Patcher
-Applies a Large Address Aware patch to allow up to 4 GB of memory (default 2 GB), which can resolve loading issues.
-Disabled by default because it modifies the executable on disk, set `CheckLAAPatch = 1` in `EchoPatch.ini` to enable.
-> **Note**: For the Steam version, run [Steamless](https://github.com/atom0s/Steamless) on `FEAR.exe` before enabling.

 ## XInput Controller Support

 | Controller Input                 | Action                         |